Copyright © 2021 Linutop SAS

 - Yes Linutop Kiosk play any audio files.

-Storage of parameters according to the operating mode of the Kiosk:
+Storage of parameters for buster and 18.04 to the operating mode of the Kiosk:

 This script is used to automatically broadcast the contents of a directory on a local network in order to synchronized the media on all players.
 It is a light broadcast server for players.
 Each player is configured to display the contents of the synchronized directory.